 Students learn about and experience the Catholic faith in a variety of ways.
 First and foremost, all students have regular, focused religious instruction.
 Students learn about the Old and New Testaments, the Ten Commandments, the life of Jesus, the lives of the saints, and the theological underpinnings of the Catholic sacraments.
 Middle school students also explore Catholic social teachings with the guidance of the religion teacher and the parochial vicar, who encourage faith formation through authentic questioning and self-examination.

 As a school community, St. Peter's regularly celebrates Mass and comes together for events to mark the special liturgical seasons of the Church.
-Before the pandemic put a hold on in-person services, students in all grades (with the exception of PK students who joined monthly) attended weekly Mass every Wednesday at St. Peter's Church, where the entire community, including students, teachers, administrators, and parents, worship together.
+Students in all grades attend Mass every Wednesday at St. Peter's Church, where the entire community, including students, teachers, administrators, and parents, worship together.